ed-pilots-network/backend/readme.md

 - `message-listener`: The project used to consume the EDDN message stream.
 It will consume the messages, split them out per type and send them to a Kafka.
 - `rest`: The project that provides the REST API.
 - `message-processors`: A containing folder for the message processor projects that consume the messages from the Kafka.
-- `messageprocessor-lib`: A project inside `message-processors` that provides a shared library for the other message processors.
+  - `messageprocessor-lib`: provides a shared library for the other message processors.
-- `commodityv3-processor`: A project that consumes the commodity messages from the Kafka, processes the data, and stores it in the database.
+  - `*-processor`: projects that consumes the  messages from the Kafka, processes the data, and store it in the database.

 ### Code structure
 The projects follow a hexagonal architecture pattern and adheres to Domain-Driven Design (DDD) principles.